 Mr. Alemika earned a B.Sc.
 Sociology from the University of Ibadan and Ph.D.
 Criminology from the Department of Social System Sciences, University of Pennslyvania, USA.
-Mr. Alemika is currently a Professor of Criminology and Sociology of Law at the University of Jos and a member of several national and international academic, professional and civic societies.
-Professor Alemika has served on several presidential reform committees in Nigeria – police reform (2006); prison reform (2005-2006); fire services (2012) and anti-corruption strategy (2015 – present).
-Mr. Alemika academic and professional interests, research and publications are in the areas of policing, criminal justice policy and administration, security governance and reform.
+Prof. Dr. Alemika is currently a Professor of Criminology and Sociology of Law at the University of Jos and a member of several national and international academic, professional and civic societies.
+Prof. Dr. Alemika has served on several presidential reform committees in Nigeria – police reform (2006); prison reform (2005-2006); fire services (2012) and anti-corruption strategy (2015 – present).
+Prof. Dr. Alemika academic and professional interests, research and publications are in the areas of policing, criminal justice policy and administration, security governance and reform.

 Marcus Asner – Partner at Arnold & Porter Kaye Scholer.

 Mr. Asner was an Assistant United States Attorney in New York, where he was Chief of the Major Crimes unit for two years, and served in the Public Corruption unit.
 As a prosecutor, Mr. Asner led the U.S. prosecution of United States v.
 Bengis, one of the largest and most significant trafficking cases in history, which involved a massive scheme to import into the U.S. illegally harvested lobster from South Africa.
-Mr. Asner presently works in private practice in New York were is routinely counsels clients on a wide variety of environmental and wildlife trafficking issues, and writes and speaks frequently on international wildlife trafficking and corruption.
+Mr. Asner presently works in private practice in New York where he routinely counsels clients on a wide variety of environmental and wildlife trafficking issues, and writes and speaks frequently on international wildlife trafficking and corruption.
 Mr. Asner has given training to Interpol and other law enforcement entities on wildlife trafficking, has testified on trafficking issues before the U.S. House of Representatives, and has conducted briefings for the U.S. Congress on wildlife trafficking and related issues.
 Mr. Asner served on President Obama’s Advisory Council on Wildlife Trafficking, where he chaired the Subcommittee on Enforcement.